libjohn/delme_booktest/README.md

 1. Cannot have identical identifiers for chapters and sections.
 Can have custom identifiers {#foo-identifier}
 1. [**Merge and Knit** or _Knit and Merge_](https://bookdown.org/yihui/bookdown/new-session.html)
 1. .gitignore the _book directory until the end.
 Consider, periodically unfreezing and `git push`
+1. At the end of your project, you may need to change the `git remote` so you can `git push` your RStudio project into the [Statistics Department GitHub pages](https://github.com/dukestatsci)

 ## license: “CC BY-NC”
 [*Choose license(s)*](https://docs.google.com/presentation/d/1CcKWMUsH7ADCpLQZ57tfhiUIZYgKahmd_z45pVucVlw/edit#slide=id.g72011cc5c1_1_90)